Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 ![Alt Text](Images/browse_and_add_xsa.png)

 #### Set Domain configuration
-Now you will the see the following page which shows the Operating System ***standalone***, Processor ***psv_cortexa72_0***, Compiler ***gcc***.
+Now, you see the see the following page that shows the Operating System ***standalone***, Processor ***psv_cortexa72_0***, Compiler ***gcc***.
 Click Next button.
 ![Alt Text](Images/name_new_application_project.png)

-You will see the following Summary Page to review your specifications.
+You see the following Summary Page to review your specifications.
 Click Finish.
 ![Alt Text](Images/configure_domain_settings.png)

 ## Create Dhrystone application
 #### Create Empty Application template
-Now navigate to Examples in the sidebar.
+Now, navigate to Examples in the sidebar.
 Select the Empty Application from the list of examples.
-Click on Create Application Component from Template.
+Click Create Application Component from the Template.
 ![Alt Text](Images/create_empty_application_template.png)

 Choose a Component Name.
 Click Next.